 The founders of the 2nd Infantry Regiment developed defined written standards of training, ByLaws, and an overall focus on the safety and protection of our communities rather than political statements and actions.

-Since 2012, the 2nd Infantry Regiment has grown from one company in Southern California to 10, across the entire state of California.
+Since 2012, the 2nd Infantry Regiment has grown from one company in Southern California to 10 across the entire state of California and has been reduced to 4.
+Throughout our organization's history, units have been activated and deactivated (See press release for specifics) based on unit membership and function.
+A history of lineage of each unit is maintained by the Regiment Historian.
 Each unit is independent yet joined in the common goal of protection of our communities and state.

 Specifically, the 2nd Battalion and its subordinate units, C, D, and E companies were removed and disavowed specifically for behavior that was interpreted as potential inciteful and militant in violation of 2nd Infantry Regiment ByLaws (See News section for details October 2020 press release)